HBO spins out Neon Media narrative-driven interactive media startup

 HBO has spun Neon Media from HBO’s Interactive and Immersive Group in Seattle.
 Neon Media will focus on narrative-driven interactive media including games.
 The Neon Media team headed by CEO Mark Long won an Emmy for the Westworld virtual reality experience.

 “We left HBO to chase our transmedia ambitions in games, comics, movies, and series,” said Long, in an email to GamesBeat.
+“Like the rest of the interactive team at HBO, I joined because I was excited by the idea what a sophisticated, narrative-driven game could be.”
+We’ve stuck out on our own to realize the full potential of that idea.”

 Long is moderating a panel on how to run great writer’s rooms at our GamesBeat Summit 2020 event on Wednesday morning.